jialoy/dinosaur-web-scraper/README.md

 ```

 This starts the backend server to scrape on `http://localhost:3000/` and the frontend server on `http://localhost:4200/`.
-Open your browser and navigate to `http://localhost:4200/`, wait for scraping to complete and then access dinosaur data.
+Open your browser and navigate to `http://localhost:4200/`, wait for scraping to complete and then view dinosaur data.